Fixed-wing aircraft: Postwar

-In October 1947, the Bell X-1 was the first aircraft to exceed the speed of sound.
+In October 1947, the Bell X-1 was the first aircraft to exceed the speed of sound, flown by Chuck Yeager.

 In 1948–49, aircraft transported supplies during the Berlin Blockade.
 New aircraft types, such as the B-52, were produced during the Cold War.

 The first jet airliner, the de Havilland Comet, was introduced in 1952, followed by the Soviet Tupolev Tu-104 in 1956.
 The Boeing 707, the first widely successful commercial jet, was in commercial service for more than 50 years, from 1958 to 2010.
-The Boeing 747 was the world's biggest passenger aircraft from 1970 until it was surpassed by the Airbus A380 in 2005.
+The Boeing 747 was the world's largest passenger aircraft from 1970 until it was surpassed by the Airbus A380 in 2005.
+The most successful aircraft is the Douglas DC-3 and its military version, the C-47, a medium sized twin engine passenger or transport aircraft that has been in service since 1936 and is still used throughout the world.
+Some of the hundreds of versions found other purposes, like the AC-47, a Vietnam War era gunship, which is still used in the Colombian Air Force.

-Classes of fixed-wing aircraft
+Types

 Airplane/aeroplane

-An airplane (also known as an aeroplane or simply a plane) is a powered fixed-wing aircraft that is propelled forward by thrust from a jet engine or propeller.
-Planes come in a variety of sizes, shapes, and wing configurations.
-The broad spectrum of uses for planes includes recreation, transportation of goods and people, military, and research.
+An airplane (spelled aeroplane in British English and shortened to plane) is a powered fixed-wing aircraft propelled by thrust from a jet engine or propeller.
+Planes come in many sizes, shapes, and wing configurations.
+Uses include recreation, transportation of goods and people, military, and research.

 Seaplane

-A seaplane is a fixed-wing aircraft capable of taking off and landing (alighting) on water.
+A seaplane (hydroplane) is capable of taking off and landing (alighting) on water.
 Seaplanes that can also operate from dry land are a subclass called amphibian aircraft.
-These aircraft were sometimes called hydroplanes.
-Seaplanes and amphibians are usually divided into two categories based on their technological characteristics: floatplanes and flying boats.
+Seaplanes and amphibians divide into two categories: float planes and flying boats.